LenguajesYMaquinas/JavaCC-tree-parser-TP1/README.md

   The other files are created in the execution of the program and if the [Parser.jj](/Parser.jj) file change, the others change too.

-## Context

-This [document](/documentation/statement.pdf) contains the context of the problem, requirments and functionality for each file and function.

 ## Objectives

 This project aims to apply the following functionalities: